 If you have any information or advice that would help us, I am thanking you ahead of time for it.
 Thank you and have a great trip.

 What issues do you tackle in your letter of response?
-How do you effectively raise dependency issues with the U.S. congregation and its pastor?
+How do you effectively raise the danger of creating an unhealthy economic dependency on the U.S. congregation and its pastor?